Distributed Order Management Quickstart Guide

 try {

-const order = await client.order.retrieve(orderId);
+const order = await client.order.get(orderId);

 const fulfillmentCenter = await selectFulfillmentCenter(order);

-const fulfillmentOrder = await client.fulfillmentOrder.create({
+const fulfillmentOrder = await client.fulfillmentorder.create({

 order_id: orderId,